-Meet the Ex-con Who Ties Himself to Trump
+Meet the ex-con who ties himself to Trump

 Sater lamented to the federal judge that the bar fight decades earlier had left him in a personal ditch, transcripts show.

 “I hated myself, despised myself for doing the things I was doing while I was doing them, because my parents did not sacrifice what they have sacrificed to have me come to this country and become a criminal,” said Sater.
-(Never mind that just a few years earlier, his father Mikhail Sheferofsky had been convicted for extorting fellow Russians in the New York enclave of Brighton Beach.)
+(Just a few years earlier, his father Mikhail Sheferofsky had been convicted for extorting fellow Russians in the New York enclave of Brighton Beach.)

 “The worse (sic) thing that could happen, your honor, despite whatever sentence you impose on me, I went into real estate development and I built a company right up the block, a Trump project, built the whole thing,” Sater testified.
 When he was forced to leave that company, Bayrock, after the Times story was published, “I thought my life was over.”